Dems, GOP make urgent final pitches as election season wraps

 Associated Press

 COATESVILLE, Pa.
-(AP) — An election year weighted by economic turmoil, elimination of federal abortion rights and broad concerns about the future of democracy concluded with a final full day of campaigning Monday by leaders of both parties urgently appealing to their supporters.
+(AP) — Coast to coast, candidates and big-name backers made final appeals to voters Monday in the last hours of a fraught midterm election season, with Republicans excited about the prospect of winning back Congress from Democrats even as President Joe Biden predicted his party would “surprise the living devil out of a lot of people.”

+Democrats contend Republican victories could profoundly and adversely reshape the country, eliminating abortion rights nationwide and unleashing broad threats to the very future of American democracy.
+Republicans counter that the public is tired of Biden policies amid high inflation and concerns about crime.

-President Joe Biden was holding an evening rally in Maryland, where Democrats have one of their best opportunities to reclaim a Republican-held governor’s seat.
-That was consistent with Biden’s late-campaign strategy of sticking largely to his party’s strongholds rather than stumping in more competitive territory, where control of Congress may ultimately be decided.
+Biden was holding an evening rally in Maryland, where Democrats have one of their best opportunities to reclaim a Republican-held governor’s seat.
+That final-night choice followed Biden’s strategy of sticking largely to his party’s strongholds rather than stumping in more competitive territory, where control of Congress may ultimately be decided.

+Keeping his message positive, he said at a virtual event, “Imagine what we can do in a second term if we maintain control.”

+Trump’s backing of JD Vance in Ohio this year was crucial in helping the author and venture capitalist — and onetime Trump critic — secure the GOP’s nomination for a Senate seat.

-Control of the Senate could come down to a handful of crucial races.
-Besides Ohio, those include Pennsylvania, where Democratic Lt.
-Gov. John Fetterman is locked in a close race against Republican celebrity surgeon Mehmet Oz.
+While the GOP likes its chances of flipping the House, control of the Senate could come down to a handful of crucial races.
+Those include Georgia, Arizona and Pennsylvania, where Democratic Lt.
+Gov. John Fetterman was locked in a close race against Republican celebrity surgeon Mehmet Oz.

 “This is one of the most important races in America,” Fetterman told a crowd of about 100 Monday outside a union hall near a steel plate mill in Coatesville, about 40 miles west of Philadelphia.
 “Dr. Oz has spent over $27 million of his own money.
 But this seat isn’t for sale.”

-Fetterman was introduced by Bernie Hall, Pennsylvania’s steelworkers union official, who acknowledged that some steelworkers vote Republican.
-That’s despite the union’s regular endorsements of Democrats at the top of tickets.

-“But they’ll come home for Fetterman because he relates really well to blue-collar workers,” Hall said.

-In Georgia, Democratic Sen. Raphael Warnock, who was in a nail-bitter with Republican Herschel Walker, tried Monday to cast himself as pragmatic and moderate — capable of succeeding in Washington even if the GOP has more power.
-Campaigning in Macon, Warnock promised to “do whatever I need to do and work with whomever I need to work with in order to get good things done.”
+In Georgia, Democratic Sen. Raphael Warnock, who was in a nail-bitter with Republican Herschel Walker, tried to cast himself as pragmatic — capable of succeeding in Washington even if the GOP has more power.
+Warnock promised Monday to “do whatever I need to do and work with whomever I need to work with in order to get good things done.”

 Meanwhile, Elon Musk, whose purchase of Twitter has roiled the social media world, used that platform Monday to endorse the GOP, writing, “I recommend voting for a Republican Congress, given that the Presidency is Democratic.”